hapax/hapax.github.io/assets/alien-maths.md

 phenomenological incommensurability, operating systems are underdetermined by what you do with them; solutions to biological problems are non-unique.
-Put differently, there is more than one way to skin a bat!
+There is more than one way to skin a bat!

-A Nagelian would argue that even if we rationally understand the operating system, that does not render the experience commensurable.
+Nagel would argue that even if we rationally understand the operating system, that does not render the experience commensurable.
 There is an internal aspect that our model cannot capture.
 I suspect the truth is somewhere in between.